nwthomas/luma-1-chat/README.md

 make run-docker
 ```

-You should now be able to directly make requests against the server:
+You'll now be able to hit http://localhost:3200/v1/chat to ask questions against the docs.

 ## Running the Server Without Docker